Ocean wave

 Ocean-climate-biodiversity synergies and international cooperation, including examining practical approaches for improving policy coherence across the UNFCCC and CBD processes and identifying concrete areas for alignment across NDCs, National Adaptation Plans (NAPs) and National Biodiversity Strategies and Action Plans (NBSAPs).

-The first day will start with a COP31 Presidency segment on the Ocean, followed by panels sessions with Parties and experts sharing their national experiences and relevant initiatives on the three Dialogue topics.
-The second day will focus on defining outcomes from the Dialogue for COP31, with world café style breakout discussions to capture good national and regional practices.
-After the breakout discussions, the Dialogue will reconvene in a plenary session to finalize and link key messages.
+The first day started with a COP 31 Presidency segment on the Ocean, followed by panel sessions with Parties and experts sharing their national experiences and relevant initiatives on the three Dialogue topics.
+The second day focused on defining outcomes from the Dialogue for COP 31, with world café style breakout discussions to capture good national and regional practices.
+After the breakout discussions, the Dialogue reconvened in a plenary session to finalize and link key messages.

 To receive free coverage of global environmental events delivered to your inbox, subscribe to the ENB Update newsletter.